kimjune01/Bouncer/README.md

 ## Bouncer

 Bouncer is a semi-persistent `websocket` connection manager that forwards a JSON to an `http` endpoint.
-To use it, a websocket client must first establish a connection to Bouncer through an endpoint.
+To use it, a websocket client must first establish a connection to Bouncer through a websocket.

 ### Test / Deploy